Elevenlabs AudioNative Player

 Remarketing with FB Ads

-Like any advertising platform, Facebook also provides many tools for reaching users again.
+Like any advertising platform, Facebook provides many tools for reaching users again.
 It is up to you, however, how you use these opportunities.
-You will have at your disposal data from the implemented pixel, events that you configure, as well as audience groups based on interactions with social profiles.
+You will have data from the implemented pixel, events you configure, and audience groups based on interactions with social profiles.

 What do you need to start remarketing on Facebook?

-To start taking full advantage of Facebook Ads’ remarketing capabilities, you need to implement a pixel on your website or, in the case of an app, implement the SDK (and register your app at developers.facebook.com).
+To take full advantage of Facebook Ads’ remarketing capabilities, you need to implement a pixel on your website or, in the case of an app, implement the SDK (and register your app at developers.facebook.com).
 A pixel is simply the equivalent of the remarketing code from Google Ads to collect information about your site’s users.
-A basic implementation will therefore include tracking traffic from every subpage of your site.
+A basic implementation will, therefore, include tracking traffic from every subpage of your site.

-In the next stage of configuration, you can send information about events (conversions), i.e. moments that are most relevant to your business.
+In the next configuration stage, you can send information about events (conversions), i.e., moments most relevant to your business.
 Such events will be, for example:

 • purchases